pennmush/pennmush/win32/README.txt

    Configuration Properties -> Build Events -> Pre-Build Event and Post-Build Event.

    If you've already got src/*local.c files that you've modified, you'll just have to make sure that there are no new functions in src/*local.dst that are missing in your src/*local.c files

-2. Use supplied project files in the top-level pennmush directory.
+2. Open the appropriate Visual Studio project from the win32 subdirectory.

-3. Compile
+3. Compile.

 4. From the top-level pennmush directory, the binary is: game/pennmush.exe